-Adequate academic support to learners is intimately linked to the school's mission and core business of learning.
-Committed teachers integrate academic support in their dayto-day teaching.
-But when schools are faced with large numbers of learners who are unable to cope or who cannot always attend lessons, management is obliged to find alternative ways of providing academic support.
+Adequate academic support to learners is part of the school's mission and core business of learning.
+Committed teachers integrate academic support in their day-to-day teaching.
+But when schools are faced with large numbers of learners who are unable to cope or who cannot always attend lessons, then management is obliged to find alternative ways of providing academic support.